Jeff Brohm: 2018 season

 On April 26, 2018, Brohm agreed to a contract extension with Purdue.
-The deal runs through the 2024 season.
+The deal ran through the 2024 season.

 In the opening game of the season, which was also the home and conference opener, the Boilermakers were defeated by Northwestern 27–31.
 In their name game, the Boilermakers were defeated on a last second field goal by Eastern Michigan 19–20.
 In their next game Missouri, the Boilermakers fell 37–40, with David Blough setting a program record with 572 yards passing.
 On homecoming, the Boilermakers then defeated #23 Boston College 30–13.
 The following week, Purdue beat Nebraska 42–28.
 After the bye week, Purdue then went to Champaign and defeated Illinois 46–7 for its 3rd consecutive victory over the Fighting Illini.
 The following week, the Boilermakers defeated #2 Ohio State 49–20.
 In their 5th conference game, Purdue was defeated by Michigan State 13–23.
 The following week, Purdue returned home to take on #19 Iowa.
 The Boilermakers beat the Hawkeyes 38–36.
 The Boilermakers then got beat by Minnesota 10–41.
 The Boilermakers then were defeated by Wisconsin 44–47 in three overtimes.
 In the Old Oaken Bucket, Purdue on consecutive games against Indiana for the first time since 2012, defeating the Hoosiers 28–21.
 The win secured Purdue's 2nd consecutive bowl game since the 2012 season.
 Following the season, Purdue was selected for the Music City Bowl.
 In the bowl game against Auburn, Brohm suffered his worst loss at Purdue, losing 14–63.
 Brohm fell to 1–1 in Bowl Games at Purdue.
 The Boilermakers finished the season 6–7.